Do you like cooking Asian food?

 5. Crunchy vegetables

-And last but not least in our tips for cooking Thai…
+And last but not least in our collection of tips for cooking Thai…

 Keep vegetables crunchy, so don’t add them too early to a wok or curry sauce.